 A lot of people may be familiar with the many benefits of journaling.
-It can even help work through mental barriers, organize your thoughts, discuss the days success, and plan for future goals.
-However, with my own journaling I have noticed there seems to be 2 distinct types of writing that I do:
+It can help work through mental barriers, organize your thoughts, discuss the days success, and plan for future goals.
+However, with my own journaling I have noticed there seems to be two distinct types of writing that I do:

 Reflective & Creative